informalsystems/ibc-starknet/docs/architecture/adr-001-starknet-light-client.md

 1. Verify the block header signature against the centralized sequencer's public key.
-2. Verify the storage proof against the state root present in block header.
+2. Verify the storage proof against the state root present in the trusted block header.
    1. Verify the computed state root hash from global contract and class storage root match.
    2. Verify the contract storage root against the global contract root using a